Dow Chemical, Dan Loeb settle board debate

 The four new directors will be among Dow's nominees for election at the 2015 annual meeting.
 The company has also agreed to reduce the size of its board to 12 members from 13 before its 2016 annual meeting.

-Loeb, one of hedge fund industry's most closely watched investors, has been pushing Dow to spin off its lucrative but slow-growing petrochemical business and focus on specialty materials.
+Loeb, one of hedge fund industry's most closely watched investors, has been pushing Dow to spin off its lucrative but slow-growing petrochemical business and focus on speciality materials.

-The company has, however, defended its strategy of using its commoditized raw materials businesses to keep costs down.
+The company has, however, defended its strategy of using its commoditised raw materials businesses to keep costs down.

 A number of chemical companies, including DuPont (DD.N), have come under investor pressure to separate less stable businesses and raise shareholder returns.